stanislav-halyn/adventure-capitalist-client/README.md

 ```

-Now to run the project in dev mode, run the following command:
+Now to run the project in dev or prod mode, run the following command:

 ```
-  npm start
+  npm run start:dev
 ```

-In order to build the production version, run:
+or

 ```
   npm run build
+  npm start
 ```

 # Linters